openwallet-foundation/bifold-wallet/README.md

 ### Platform

-Aries Bifold currently is built on React Native 0.61.5.
-Newer versions of React Native experience issues with ZMQ (Fatal Signal 6 (SIGABRT)).
-We are making efforts to be able to move to React Native 0.63.4.
+Aries Bifold currently is built on React Native 0.64.1

 As of now Aries Bifold targets Android API 29.0.3, with plans to support API 30 soon.